rubiagatra/barengan/README.md

 # barengan
-A high performance, headless event community platform built with Python
+A headless event community platform built with Python